NderKev/Polkadot-Safari-Eagles/README.md

 # Polkadot-Safari-Eagles
-A working repository for the Eagles unique network SmartMediCare challenge in the Hackathon
+A working repository for the Eagles unique network parachain SmartMediCare challenge in the Polkacdot Hackathon